WbTstr/wbtstr.github.io/README.md

 }
 ```

 Even though the two tests are equivalent, the use of `out` integrates better with the fluent API of WbTstr.
 This is the recommended way of capturing elements.
-The same applies to capturing page states, see the [API reference](/api.html) for more information.
+The same applies to capturing [page states](/api.html#i-capturepage).

 <!-- end -->